-We’ve had the privilege of giving the Philips Airfryer a whirl and it has single-handedly revolutionised the way we view ‘fatty’ foods.
+We’ve had the privilege of giving the Philips Airfryer a try, and it has single-handedly revolutionised the way we view ‘fatty’ foods.
 My personal favourite treat is sweet potato fries but the airfryed Fish and Chips are also right up there for me.
 Basically, the Philips Airfryer works by using Rapid Air technology to make tasty air-fried food without the fat.
 The fast-circulating hot air cooks food with up to 80% less fat than a traditional deep fryer.
 Personally, the thing I love most is that it’s completely fuss-free and so easy to clean once you’re done using it!

 Airfryed Fish and Chips